 If you are traveling without a guide or porter then, a guidebook, map, and SIM card will be vital for the trek.
 There are multiple routes that will make you confused.

-Guidebooks help to complete your trek without any issue.
+Guidebooks help to complete your trek without any issues.
 The map helps to show you the path.
 And SIM cards connect with others as well as use cellular data.

 Walking soaring heights over 5,000 meters can strike Acute Mountain Sickness (AMS) at any time.
 So, acclimatization is very important while trekking.

 Adopting the temperature and elevation of the high Himalayas takes some time.
 Take your pace and ascend slowly.
 Small symptoms will force you to abandon your trek.

 People from the trekking area prefer big groups to the free individual traveler.
 More groups make more profit.
 So, travel with groups.
 They may give some discounts as well.

 From mid-September to mid-November(Autumn season) and mid-March to mid-May(Spring season) is the high season in Nepal for trekking.
 The trekking trail is usually crowded with tourists.

 So, we recommend you trek in the off-season when there is no crowd.
 And when the tourist is less you can expect a bit cheaper room chargers.

 Read our 15 important tips you need to know before trekking to Mt Everest Base Camp for the successful and ultimate experience.

 Overall, we discussed how expensive the Everest region is.
 Well, it is not the best place for the bargain too.
 Always be polite while asking for a discount.
 But the place, you won’t regret every penny you spend on the trail.
 It is not an easy job to travel Everest on a budget.
 On the other hand, it is not impossible either.
 You should try your best.
 Also, it takes lots of preparation before trekking.
 You should be prepared for all upcoming challenges and obstacles.